VachaLab/gorder-manual/src/no_pbc.md

 You can of course choose to ignore PBC for any system, even if it has an orthogonal box.

 > Note: You do not necessarily have to set `handle_pbc` to `false` when working with an orthogonal box with PBC applied in fewer than three dimensions.
 However, such systems are untested, so proceed with caution.
-In cases of uncertainty, try using a trajectory with whole molecules, set `handle_pbc` to `false`, and verify whether the results change.
+In case you are not sure the analysis is correct, try using a trajectory with whole molecules, set `handle_pbc` to `false`, and check whether the results change.

 ## Limitations when ignoring PBC